kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 ### InfraMachinePool, InfraMachinePoolList resource definition

 You MUST define a InfraMachinePool resource if you provider supports MachinePools.
-The InfraMachinePool resource name must have the format produced by `sigs.k8s.io/cluster-api/util/contract.CalculateCRDName(Group, Kind)`.
+The InfraMachinePool CRD name must have the format produced by [`sigs.k8s.io/cluster-api/util/contract.CalculateCRDName(Group, Kind)`](https://github.com/search?q=repo%3Akubernetes-sigs%2Fcluster-api+%22func+CalculateCRDName%22&type=code).

 Note: Cluster API is using such a naming convention to avoid an expensive CRD lookup operation when looking for labels from the CRD definition of the InfraMachinePool resource.